Employment and financial security

 What are the policy priorities?

-Data for the 3 policy priorities under this outcome area are available for 5 system measures and 4 population measures (Table 2.1).
-For future measures requiring development, see Future measures.
+For the 3 policy priorities under this outcome area, data are available for 6 system measures and 4 population measures (Table 2.1).
+Since the 2nd annual report, 3 measures have updated historical data and 3 measures have updated post-baseline data for the first time.

 Table 2.1: Employment and financial security reference guide